 You can also choose to visit an Icelandic Horse farm and go on a horse ride.
 The ride will take you through maple trees, meadows, and forests for different lengths, from a few hours to a few days.

-PRO-TIP: If you want to go on Icelandic rides and treks, you will need to make reservations in advance.
+PRO-TIP: If you want to go on Icelandic rides and treks, you will need to make reservations in advance, especially if you are visiting Vermont in December and January when it is considered the high-season.
 You still can visit the farms any time of the year without making reservations.
 The Trapp Family Lodge in Stowe has beautiful sleigh rides.

 The first time I heard about and saw fat-biking was during my trip to Alaska, and I was very familiar already when I saw that it is one of the things you can do in Vermont in winter too.